openfedem/openfedem.org/docs/index.md

 various consultancy projects, until the company was acquired by SAP SE in 2016.
 Since then, the FEDEM solvers have been provided as components in the EPD Connected Products by SAP, until the sunsetting of the Connected Products in 2023.
-It was then decided to release FEDEM under a open source license on GitHub, as a service to the existing user community.
+It was then decided to release FEDEM under an open source license on GitHub, as a service to the existing user community.

 ## Licensing